Workers strike at all 3 Detroit automakers, a new tactic to squeeze companies for better pay

 Top-scale assembly plant workers make about $32 per hour, plus large annual profit-sharing checks.
 Ford said average annual pay including overtime and bonuses was $78,000 last year.

-The Ford plant that’s on strike employs about 3,300 workers, and it makes Bronco SUVs and Ranger midsize pickup trucks.
-The Toledo Jeep complex has about 5,800 workers and manufactures the Jeep Wrangler SUV and Gladiator pickup.
-GM’s Wentzville plant has about 3,600 workers and makes the GMC Canyon and Chevrolet Colorado midsize pickups, as well as the GMC Savana and Chevrolet Express full-size vans.
+The Ford plant that’s on strike employs about 3,300 workers.
+The Toledo Jeep complex has about 5,800 workers, and GM’s Wentzville plant has about 3,600 workers.

-The union didn’t go after the companies’ big cash cows, which are full-size pickup trucks and big SUVs, instead targeting plants that lower profit margin vehicles.
-But that could change.
+The union didn’t go after the companies’ big cash cows, which are full-size pickup trucks and big SUVs.

 Automakers say they’re facing unprecedented demands as they develop and build new electric vehicles while at the same time making gas-powered cars, SUVs and trucks to pay the bills.
 They’re worried labor costs will rise so much that they’ll have to price their cars above those sold by foreign automakers with U.S. factories.